w4nganna/w4nganna/README.md

 ## Hi there 👋

-I am Anna, an Industrial engineering student at University of Toronto with a passion for improving system and enhancing user experiences.
+I am Anna, an Industrial engineering student with a passion for using analytics to enhance user experiences.

 <!--
 **w4nganna/w4nganna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.